sagemath/trac_to_gh/Issue 5653.md

 # Issue 5653: [with patch, needs work] display docstrings in the notebook using html and jsMath

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5653

 Original creator: jhpalmieri